Skip to main content

 6. Sometimes Spray Application Is Better

 There are plenty of cases where you will have a perfectly good time painting your kitchen cabinets with brushes and brush rollers.
+These traditional tools allow for precise control and are particularly useful for detailed work, such as painting the edges and corners of cabinet doors.
+Brushes and rollers are also readily available and easy to use, making them a popular choice for many DIY enthusiasts.

 If your kitchen cabinet doors have any recesses, however, then the spray application absolutely will not be your friend and you are better off with a combination of brushes and brush rollers.
+Recessed areas can cause the paint to pool and create an uneven finish when using a sprayer.

-To get started with us, book a FREE estimate below or call us on 402-932-9764 for more details.
+To get started with us, press the get a quote button below or call us at 402-932-9764 for more details.

 Bill Carlson